 YSU has made and continues to make progress in fostering meaningful and relevant assessment of student learning:

-pr YSU’ss “met.”(OOA) YSUIn the summer, revised academic yearaboutthey l -, Integration of Assessment in Program Review: In response to concerns about the duplicative nature of reporting in assessment, program review, and annual reporting, the Office of Assessment (OOA) has been working with the Streamlining Academic Reporting Processes (SARP) Committee to incorporate assessment reporting into a larger institutional planning and reporting process.
-Over the last year, this SARP group has been working to “think big” in considering how to best align various reporting requirements as well as encourage greater use of these reports in institutional planning.

-SARP is currently determining how to integrate and align efforts with the strategic planning and program optimization initiatives already underway.
-Integrating assessment, program review, and planning has been a long-term goal and was a recommendation from YSU’s HLC mentor during participation in the HLC Academy (2008-2012).
+Academic Assessment Reporting: YSU received final notice from the HLC regarding reaccreditation in August 2018.
+The HLC peer review team found that with regard to assessment in Criterion 4B, “YSU demonstrates an ongoing commitment to educational improvement and achievement through assessment of student learning” and evaluated YSU’s practice as “met.”
+With the positive outcome, the Office of Assessment (OOA) has decided that it is an ideal time to pause and take stock of what has served the institution well over the last ten years and determine where YSU can improve policies and processes, as well as direction for the next accreditation cycle.
+In the summer, OOA revised its goals and values.
+In addition, the office will schedule listening sessions with each academic department over the 2018-19 academic year in order to gather feedback about how to improve support and use of assessment of student learning results.
+Departments will not submit assessment reports in fall 2018, but they will be asked to continue to collect and analyze student-learning data according to their existing assessment plans.
+Reporting will resume in fall 2019.
+Based on feedback from these meetings, senior leadership, and assessment reports and analysis, adjustments will be made to OOA’s mission, goals, and reporting processes.

-Co-curricular Assessment Reporting: The co-curricular assessment reporting cycle began in June 2018.
-Co-curricular units have begun reporting in the Taskstream Accountability Management System (AMS) this year; the new system allows stronger connections between data collection, analysis, and curricular and programmatic improvements to improve student learning.
+Co-curricular Assessment Reporting: Co-curricular units began reporting in the Taskstream Accountability Management System (AMS) this year; the new system allows stronger connections between data collection, analysis, and curricular and programmatic improvements to improve student learning.
 The feedback from departments so far has been positive.
 OOA intends to roll out the Taskstream system to academic departments in the 2018-19 academic year.
+Peer review groups met in August and September to provide feedback and recommendations for improvement on assessment reports, and final summary meetings will be held with division heads in November 2018.

+Activities to Promote a Positive Assessment Culture: A central part of meeting HLC accreditation expectations is fostering a dynamic campus community with faculty and staff engaged in meaningful student learning assessment activities.
+In addition to fulfilling HLC expectations, these activities meet the goals of the 2020 Strategic Plan cornerstones in the areas of Accountability, Student Success, and Urban Research.

+A critical part of building a positive culture is professional development to build capacity in assessment and increase the knowledge and skills of faculty and staff.
+In June 2018, the Office of Assessment funded a 13-member team of staff and faculty to attend the Student Affairs Assessment and Research Conference (SAARC) at Ohio State University.
+SAARC provides opportunity to integrate best practices in assessment, foster an evidence-based approach to improvement, and increase professional connections across campus and with other regional institutions.
+The Financial Aid office presented assessment findings at SAARC on educating YSU students in financial literacy issues.

 National Survey of Student Engagement and Faculty Survey of Student Engagement: The National Survey of Student Engagement (NSSE) was fielded in spring 2018.
 The NSSE collects data on first-year and senior student experiences in the areas of academic challenge, learning with peers, experiences with faculty, campus environment, and high impact experiences such as research or internships.
 The addition of a new question module, Inclusiveness and Engagement with Cultural Diversity, will allow OOA to explore students’ exposure to inclusive teaching practices and intercultural learning, perceptions of institutional values and commitment regarding diversity, and participation in diversity-related programming and coursework.